KeidsID/KeidsID/README.md

 ## Hi, My name is Kemal 👋

-I’m self-taught developer.
+I’m a self-taught developer.

-- 🌱 I’m currently learning Flutter, Node JS, and GCP.
+- 🌱 I’m currently learning Flutter until an expert in it.
 - 📫 How to reach me : keidscode@gmail.com

 <!---